b23prodtm/acake2php/INSTALL.md

 		- MYSQL_HOST: localhost
 		- MYSQL_ROOT_PASSWORD: mariadb

-## Some optional configuration.
-The following default variables may be setup as your server preferences, set in open source:
+## Some configuration.
+All variables may be changed to your needs:

 		# CakePHP secrets
 		- CAKEPHP_SECRET_TOKEN:<secret-token>